odairdev/todo-app/README.md

 $ npm run dev
 ```

+App is deployed [here](https://todoapp-930da.web.app/) if you want to check.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.